SymmetricChaos/SimpleCAS/README.md

 $−11x^{4}\;+\;x^{2}\;+\;3x\;+\;2$
 ```

-It looks pretty horrendous just written out like that but lets try it with the `poly_plot()` function
+It looks pretty horrendous just written out like that but lets try it with the `poly_plot()` function.

 ![alt text](https://github.com/SymmetricChaos/SimpleCAS/blob/master/ImageFiles/poly_example.png "polynomial")

 ## RFunc
 Quotients of polynomials represented in simplest form.
+Unfortunately rational functions are not generally as well behaved as polynomials are so there isn't quite as much support for them.

-# In Progress
+# Planned
-One object is partially supported:
+Two objects are planned

 ## PSeries
 Power series with finite or infinite terms.

-# Planned
-One object is planned:

 ## ZPoly
 Polynomials with integer coefficients reduced modulo some integer.

 # Not Planned
 ## Multivariate Polynomials